IBM/nodejs-itoolkit/docs/migratation.md

 progam.addParam(ds);
 ```

-Data structures have type `ds` and `fields` property which is an array of data objects.
+Data structures have type `ds` and an additional `fields` property which is an array of data or ds objects.

-`ProgramCall.addReturn()` now accepts a single object parameter.
+`ProgramCall.addReturn()` now accepts a single object parameter, with the same format as `ProgramCall.addParam()`.

 Data previously defined as: